korbendallaskoop/yadm1/webo(5GB.nxtcld)/Notes/qownnotes/SLAX base brewing.md

 I think that setting setuid bit for xorg binary is OK, so I'll add it in next Slax release.

 ## ref

+the /slax/modules numbering is actually

+01-firmware.sb is 37mb
+Inside it /lib/firmware/ is 112mb (uncompressed)

+I have a broadcom 4313 wifi nic, the /lib/firmware/brcm/ folder is 12mb and contains binaries for 10-15 other models.
+And there might be other crucial drivers in /lib/firmware/ for other hardware besides wifi (?).

+Anyway, in the hunt for minimalism, wouldn't it be possible to run a hardware probe on the system, determine which drivers are needed and pack them in a smaller bundle or into 01-core.sb?

 ### savechanges modules from fresh start